calebcram/Terra_InteractiveComic/README.md

-# Terra_InteractiveComic
+# Terra_InteractiveComic_Spring2019
- Terra (Spring 2019 - Interactive Comic) This is the interactive comic project I worked on in the GIMM 250 class of Spring 2019.
+ This is the interactive comic project I worked on in the GIMM 250 class of Spring 2019.
  The other contributors to this project are:
  Alex Becerril
  Jonathan Vernon